microsoft/consent-banner/README.md

 // Hides the banner and the Preferences Dialog.
 Removes all HTML elements of the Consent Control from the DOM cc.hideBanner();

 // Shows Preferences Dialog.
-Leaves banner state unchanged cc.showPreferences(
+Leaves banner state unchanged.
+If there is a preferences dialog, it will show the dialog instead of creating a new one. cc.showPreferences(
     cookieCategoriesPreferences: ICookieCategoriesPreferences      // see ICookieCategoriesPreferences in Data types );